JohnLCaron/rlauxe/README.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/oneaudit/OneAuditNoErrors/OneAuditNoErrorsLogLinear.html" rel="OneAuditNoErrorsLogLinear">![OneAuditNoErrorsLogLinear](docs/plots2/oneaudit/OneAuditNoErrors/OneAuditNoErrorsLogLinear.png)</a>

 However, OneAudit has a large variance due to the random sequence of pool values.
-Here are the one sigma intervals for a "best case" 90% cvr OneAudit (for example a 2% margin contest has a one-sigma interval of (466, 2520)):
+Here are the one sigma intervals for a "best case" 90% CVR OneAudit (for example, a 2% margin contest has a one-sigma interval of (466, 2520), click on the image to get an interactive plot):

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/oneaudit/OneAuditWithStdDev/OneAuditWithStdDevLinear.html" rel="OneAuditWithStdDevLinear">![OneAuditWithStdDevLinear](docs/plots2/oneaudit/OneAuditWithStdDev/OneAuditWithStdDevLinear.png)</a>

 ## Samples needed when there are errors

-In the following simulations, errors are created between the CVRs and the MVRs, by taking _fuzzPct_ of the ballots and randomly changing the candidate that was voted for.
+In the following simulations, errors are created between the CVRs and the MVRs, by taking _fuzzPct_ of the cards and randomly changing the candidate that was voted for.
 When fuzzPct = 0.0, the CVRs and MVRs agree.
 When fuzzPct = 0.01, 1% of the contest's votes were randomly changed, and so on.